ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 5.  **Display:** We scale that raw error number to fit a 0-100 scale for the progress bar.
     $$ Score = \min(100, MSE \times 500) $$

-### 3.6 Prevention of Overfitting & GEO Specialization
+### 3.6 Data Sufficiency & Training Strategy
-To ensure the system provides high-fidelity station-keeping analysis, we employ a **GEO-Centric** training strategy.
+A critical architectural question is: **"Why is a snapshot of 100 satellites sufficient to detect anomalies?"**

-1.  **Small Dataset Sufficiency:**
+#### 1. The Strategy: GEO-Centric Specialization
-    Since the model is an Autoencoder (Unsupervised Learning), it does not need millions of labeled examples.
-It simply needs enough examples of "normal" GEO physics to learn the mathematical curve of a stable orbit.
+The model is specifically trained on the top **100 Objects** in the Geostationary Belt (filtered by `Mean Motion 0.99--1.01` and `Eccentricity < 0.01`).

-2.  **GEO Specialization:**
+By narrowing the scope to this specific regime, we allow the Autoencoder to "over-fit" to the physics of perfectly stationary satellites.
+This makes it hyper-sensitive to minute deviations.

-    The ingestion pipeline is configured to fetch **only** objects in the Geostationary Belt (Mean Motion 0.99--1.01), typically limiting the training set to the top **100** assets.
-By training the Autoencoder specifically on this regime, we effectively "over-fit" the model to the physics of perfectly stationary satellites.
-This makes the system **hyper-sensitive** to anomalies: even minute drift or unannounced inclination maneuvers will cause the reconstruction error to spike, flagging the object immediately.
+#### 2. Spatial vs. Temporal Analysis (The "Platoon Analogy")

-3.  **The Information Bottleneck:**
+There are two ways to detect an anomaly:
-    As visualized in Figure 1, the 3-neuron bottleneck (50% compression) mathematically forces the model to discard noise.
-It acts as a structural regularizer.
+*   **Temporal (Time-Based):** Watching one satellite for a week to see if it drifts.
+This requires a massive historical database.

-4.  **Strict Epoch Limiting:**
+*   **Spatial (Population-Based):** Comparing one satellite against the "Standard Behavior" of its 99 peers *right now*.
-    We train for exactly **30 Epochs**.
-In experimentation, convergence typically happens around epoch 20.
-Training for 1000+ epochs would allow the weights to adjust to the specific floating-point quirks of the Space-Track TLE snapshot.
+    *   *Analogy:* To tell if a soldier is marching out of step, you don't need to know where they walked yesterday.
+You just need to look at the rest of the platoon in that moment.

-### 3.7 Spatial vs. Temporal Analysis Strategy
+    *   **Conclusion:** Our 100-satellite snapshot provides a statistically significant "Platoon" to define the baseline manifold.
+If 99 satellites are stationary and 1 is drifting, the Autoencoder (trained on the 99) will fail to reconstruct the 1, flagging it as an anomaly immediately.
+This allows for powerful detection without historical data overhead.

-A common question is whether a snapshot of 100 satellites is sufficient compared to a historical database.
+#### 3. Prevention of Overfitting

-*   **Spatial Analysis (Current):** The current Autoencoder performs **Population-Based Anomaly Detection**.
-It compares a satellite against its peers in the current moment.
-This is highly effective for detecting immediate physics violations, regime outliers, and station-keeping errors relative to the "Fleet Norm".
-A snapshot of 100 objects provides a statistically significant population to define this manifold.
+*   **Information Bottleneck:** The 3-neuron latent layer physically prevents the model from memorizing the noise of 100 satellites.
+It *must* learn the general rules to pass information through.
-*   **Temporal Analysis (Future):** To detect gradual degradation (e.g., component fatigue over 6 months), **Time-Series** data is required.
-This necessitates a backend database and LSTM (Long Short-Term Memory) models, which is outlined in **Phase 3** of the roadmap.
+*   **Epoch Limiting:** We strictly limit training to 30 Epochs.
+This stops the model before it can begin to memorize specific TLE floating-point idiosyncrasies.

 ---